Seniors Getting Kicked Out of Assisted Living – It Can Happen

 • Facilities can’t discharge residents who have submitted a timely application for Medicaid and are waiting to hear about their eligibility.

-• Residents have the right to appeal the discharge decision with the state.
+• Residents have the right to appeal the discharge decision to the state.

 Note: Regulations may vary by state